p5150j/hugo-theme-novela/content/post/TiLT.md

 ## Platform
-Creating GraphQL API'S with Node/Express Typescript to feed the frontend in React to solve for the follwing:
+Creating GraphQL API'S with Node Express Typescript to feed the frontend in React to solve for the follwing:
 - Company handbook ingestion
 - Gather leave candidates' PII and employee info (payroll)
 - Generate all the necessary paperwork for FMLA leave